jacubero/VBF/Sphinx/source/bibliography.rst

 ..
 [Matsui:94] Matsui, M. (1994).
 The first experimental cryptanalysis of the Data Encryption Standard.
 In CRYPTO, pages 1ñ11.

 ..
+[MeierS:89] Meier, W. and Staffelbach, O. (1989).
+Nonlinearity criteria for cryptographic functions.
+In EUROCRYPT, pages 549ñ562.

+..
 [Nyberg:91] Nyberg, K. (1991).
 Perfect nonlinear s-boxes.
 In EUROCRYPT, pages 378-386.

 ..
 [Nyberg:92] Kaisa Nyberg.
 On the construction of highly nonlinear permutations.
 In Rainer A. Rueppel, editor, Advances in Cryptology EUROCRYPT 92, volume 658 of Lecture Notes in Computer Science, pages 92-98.
 Springer Berlin Heidelberg, 1993.